Yes. The program has been granted full accreditation by the Council on Social Work Education (CSWE).

 External Transfer Policy

 Students may be allowed to transfer units from their previous/current institution if the courses were taken while in good standing at a CSWE accredited MSW program within the past 5 years.
-Units from courses equivalent to the foundation year coursework may be transferred, up to a maximum of 30 semester units.
+Units from courses equivalent to the generalist year coursework may be transferred, up to a maximum of 30 semester units.
 The department chair and admissions committee chair will review all external transfer requests.
 This transfer request must include:

 After reviewing the above materials, the student will be notified by the CSUSM department chair regarding the status of the transfer request.
 A student interview may be requested as part of the transfer application process.
 If applicable, a plan of study in the CSUSM MSW program will be formulated and sent to the prospective student.
 The student must also apply for acceptance into the program by completing the online application and paying the required application fee.
+Official transcripts must be received before the student enrolls in MSW courses.

 No. MSW students have the option to complete a thesis or take the comprehensive exam during their final semester in the program.